joost-de-vries/laad/readme.md

 Another kotlin actor receives these events.
 To aggregate the events and allow creation of reports.
 Here we only log the incoming events.

 Concluding:
+- coroutines _do_ make concurrency easy enough to implement a load runner in a days work
 - coroutines are a very readable way to express the 'first this, then that' intention of load testing.
 - actors are good tool to update mutable state concurrently.
 It just worked.
 - kotlin actors are a bit clunky.
 Currently they don't support using classes.
 Which means that logic quickly becomes messy.
 There's a long standing [issue](https://github.com/Kotlin/kotlinx.coroutines/issues/87) to fix that.
 - this is not a DSL.
 It's just kotlin coroutines.
 Which makes for 1. easier debugging 2. clear runtime semantics 3. easy extendability for new uses.
 None of which is true for a confining DSL like gatling f.i.

+Follow up:
+See [ReportExample](src/main/kotlin/laad/gatling/ReportExample.kt) for an extended example that uses Gatling to create a report.